Compositional Generalisation with Structured Reordering and Fertility Layers: Evaluation

 \paragraph{Results} \cref{tab:mirror} shows mean accuracy across 5 random initialisations.
-The accuracy of the relative transformer and the LSTM-based seq2seq model drops sharply for longer inputs.
+The accuracy of the relative Transformer and the LSTM-based seq2seq model drops sharply for longer inputs.
 In contrast, \frshort and \ar \frshort generalise perfectly even to much longer examples.
-In setup B, \frshort outperforms the rest by a wide margin.
-Interestingly, all autoregressive models struggle in this setup, including \ar \frshort which obtained perfect accuracy in setup A. This is consistent with the hypothesis that autoregressive models tend to memorise entire chunks \citep{hupkes2020compositionality}.
+In the UC setup, \frshort outperforms the rest by a wide margin.
+Interestingly, all autoregressive models struggle in this setup, including \ar \frshort which obtained perfect accuracy in the Length setup.
+This is consistent with the hypothesis that autoregressive models tend to memorise entire chunks \citep{hupkes2020compositionality}.

-\paragraph{Expressivity of \frshort and \rfshort} An input token corresponds to two output tokens that may be arbitrarily far apart from each other. \frshort can learn this alignment because this can be captured by a separable permutation (see \cref{sec:bailin}) following the fertility step duplicating every input token.
+\paragraph{Expressivity of \frshort and \rfshort} For this task, an input token corresponds to two output tokens that may be arbitrarily far apart from each other. \frshort can learn this alignment because this can be captured by a separable permutation (see \cref{sec:bailin}) following the fertility step duplicating every input token.
 In contrast, \rfshort and \ar\rfshort cannot represent the correct alignment directly because the fertility step is applied only after the reordering, leading to alignments between an input token and a \textit{contiguous span} in the output.
 However, in theory, they can represent this alignment \textit{implicitly} through the LSTM (\cref{eq:lstm-in-decoder}).
-The evaluation shows that this does not work reliably in practice: we find that \rfshort gets stuck in local minima and fails completely on the task.
-While \ar\rfshort performs well in setup A, it is weak in setup B.
+The evaluation shows that this does not work reliably in practice: we find that \rfshort gets stuck in bad local minima and fails completely on the task.
+While \ar\rfshort performs well in the Length setup, it is weak in the UC setup.